 Because they are absorbent and fast-drying, flour sack towels work brilliantly as cotton or linen handkerchiefs.
 But since these towels are usually larger than an average handkerchief, you’ll need to trim them into pocket-friendly dimensions.
 It wouldn’t hurt to decorate it a bit too.
 Let your imagination run wild!

 These towels can sometimes clutter your kitchen.
-Explore these 15 ways to store and show off your kitchen towels with flair.
+Explore these15 kitchen towel holder ideas to show off your kitchen with flair.

 How to Wash Flour Sack Towels